 Questions for experts should include: Q: What parts of this technology have been proven at scale?
 Which parts of this technology are breaking new ground?
 What are they key risks to this technology succeeding at scale?
 What data exists to prove this technology can succeed at scale?
 Which experiments/tests have failed to achieve these goals in the past?
 Why did they fail?
 What needs to be done differently in order to succeed?

-At Propel(x), our unique diligence capability connects investors with Experts.
-Investors may also refer their own experts.
-Ultimately, our goal is to get 3-5 experts to participate in the discussion, so that investors may get a well-rounded picture of the specific technology risks.
+At Propel(x), our unique diligence capability connects tech startup investors with Experts.
+Investors may also refer their own experts for tech startup investment.
+Ultimately, our goal is to get 3-5 experts to participate in the discussion, so that tech startup investors may get a well-rounded picture of the specific technology risks.

 This is typically high for companies that are regulated by the FDA.
 The risk may be evaluated by talking to the management and also external experts.
 We are trying to understand here the chance that this new device or drug will pass FDA scrutiny.
 Drugs are high risk, as clinical trials may fail for a variety of reasons (This topic is vast and I will not go into details here).
 In general, it is important to understand what similar therapies/devices have been approved by the FDA before, under what conditions and how similar is this therapy/device to previously approved applications.
 It is important to do some research here, ask the company to provide you with data, talk to experts and of course, common sense helps!